-- A: The exemption provided under ESSB 5143 for property with land intended to be held for lease for life or 99 years becomes effective for taxes due and payable in 2019. - Q: Can I loan or rent the property before it's sold to a low-income household? - A: No. The statute does not allow for the loan or rental of the property while the property is in exempt status.
-Loan or rental activity is disqualifying and the exempt status will be removed. - Q: My nonprofit organization owns land intended to be developed into condominiums for sale to qualifying low-income families.
-Is this land eligible for this exemption? - A: Maybe.
+A: The exemption provided under ESSB 5143 for land held for lease for life or 99 years becomes effective for taxes due and payable in 2019.
+The exemption provided under ESHB 1107 for qualified cooperative association becomes effective for taxes due and payable in 2020.

+Q: Can I loan or rent the property before it's sold to a low-income household?

+A: No. The statute does not allow for the loan or rental of the property while the property is in exempt status.
+Loan or rental activity is disqualifying and the exempt status will be removed.

+Q: My nonprofit organization owns land intended to be developed into condominiums for sale to qualifying low-income families.
+Is this land eligible for this exemption?

+A: Maybe.
 If the future qualifying low-income owner receives a proportionate undivided fee simple interest in the building and land, then the property is eligible for exemption.
 If the future low-income owner receives a proportional undivided interest in the building and a lease for life or 99 years in the associated land, then the property is eligible for exemption.
 Any portion of a condominium building not held for transfer or any portion of the land under the building not held for transfer or for lease for life/99 years is not eligible for this exemption.